sonuchoudhary6370/Diabetes-Predictor/README.md

 # Content of Dataset
 The datasets consists of several medical predictor variables and one target variable, Outcome.
 Predictor variables includes the number of pregnancies the patient has had, their BMI, insulin level, age, and so on.

+# Deployment of the project
+If you want to check the app visit :https://diabetepredictor.herokuapp.com/